brentjeh/weekly-nerd-2223/README.md

 # Artikel 1, 3D en three.js.

 ## Introduction

-3D graphics play an indispensable role in a variety of applications such as video games, animated films, simulations, and even website design.
-One technology that has considerably lowered the barrier to entry in the field of 3D graphics for the web is the JavaScript library known as three.js.
+During my exploration of the digital universe, I've discovered the significant role that 3D graphics play in transforming a multitude of applications, ranging from video games to animated films, and even website design.
+Amidst the vast array of tools available, I've found the JavaScript library, three.js, to be an invaluable ally in navigating the 3D world.
 I was intrigued by the talk of Servin, a freelancer and full-stack developer who founded his own company called Level 30 Wizards, which is a creative digital studio.
 This inspired me to write this article.
+Even though I am still relatively new to JavaScript, 3D modelling was always interesting to me, and being able to implement this into my own future designs would be amazing.

 ## Understanding the 3D Graphics World
-3D Graphics, or three-dimensional graphics, provide a sense of depth, perspective, and spatial relationships that two-dimensional (2D) graphics can't offer.
-In contrast to 2D graphics, which are flat and lack a z-axis, 3D graphics have length, breadth, and depth, represented by x, y, and z coordinates, respectively.
+In my quest to understand the magic behind three-dimensional graphics, I've learned that they provide a sense of depth and perspective - something that their two-dimensional cousins lack.
+Every 3D object lives in a space defined by length, breadth, and depth (or x, y, and z coordinates for the mathematically inclined).

-3D graphics are created by transforming and rendering geometric data, often in the form of polygons, in a three-dimensional space.
-Lighting, shading, texturing, and other techniques are then applied to these polygons to give them a realistic appearance.
+My research led me to understand how 3D graphics spring to life: by transforming and rendering geometric data, often polygons, in this three-dimensional space.
+The final touches - lighting, shading, texturing - are then applied to make these polygons appear as realistic, tangible objects.

 ## A Deeper Look into three.js
-three.js is a JavaScript library that enables developers to create and display 3D graphics on a web browser.
-It was created to abstract and simplify the complexity of WebGL (Web Graphics Library), the primary technology used in modern web browsers to generate 3D graphics.
+three.js emerged on my radar as a veritable life-saver, a JavaScript library that allows us to create and display these 3D graphics in a web browser.
+It simplifies the intimidating complexity of WebGL (Web Graphics Library), the standard technology behind 3D web graphics.

-The library provides a layer of simplicity, making it easier for developers to create complex 3D graphics without needing a deep understanding of the underlying WebGL code.
-This makes it an excellent choice for beginners and experts alike who are looking to incorporate 3D graphics into their web applications.
+After working with it, I've realized that three.js strikes the perfect balance, simplifying WebGL without compromising on its power.
+Thus, it provides an accessible gateway for both 3D graphics novices and experts to bring their creative visions to life on the web.

 ## Why choose three.js?
-Here are the main reasons why developers prefer three.js for 3D web graphics:
+During my research, I've identified three primary reasons why three.js resonated with me:

-- Simplicity: three.js abstracts much of the complexity of WebGL, making it easier for developers to create stunning 3D graphics with simpler, easier-to- understand code.
+- Simplicity: three.js takes care of the nitty-gritty details of WebGL, making it easy to create stunning 3D graphics without getting bogged down by complex code.
-- Documentation and Community: The library has extensive documentation and a large, supportive community, making it easier for developers to learn and solve issues they encounter.
+- Documentation and Community: As someone new to the field, I've found its extensive documentation and supportive community to be immensely helpful.
-- Versatility and Features: three.js supports a wide range of features, including various lighting and shadowing techniques, shaders, post-processing effects, and animations, among others.
-It allows developers to create a wide variety of 3D objects and scenes, from simple geometric shapes to complex models and environments.
+- Versatility and Features: three.js supports an impressive array of features and allows me to create a variety of 3D objects and scenes.
+Its versatility truly feeds the imagination!

 ## Core Concepts in three.js
-To get started with three.js, it is crucial to understand its core concepts:
+My journey with three.js has brought me face-to-face with several fundamental concepts that I'd like to share:

-1. Scene: This acts as the world or stage where all 3D objects exist.
-It's like the universe that houses everything that you want to render.
+- Scene: Consider this as the universe where all your 3D objects exist.
+It's your canvas!
-2. Camera: The camera is the viewpoint from which the scene is observed.
-By moving the camera, developers can change the perspective from which 3D objects are viewed.
+- Camera: This is your eye into the scene.
+By changing the camera position, you can view the scene from different perspectives.
-3. Renderer: This is the component that takes the scene and the camera and paints the final image onto the web page.
+- Renderer: The unsung hero that takes the scene and the camera and paints the final image onto your web page.
-4. Geometry: This represents the shape of 3D objects.
-Geometries can be as simple as a box or a sphere, or they can be complex models imported from a 3D modeling software.
+- Geometry: These are the building blocks of your 3D objects, as simple as a cube or as intricate as a custom-made model.
-5. Materials: These are used to define the appearance of the geometry in terms of color, texture, shininess, and how it responds to light.
+- Materials: These give your objects their appearance, color, and texture.
-6. Light: Light in a three.js scene mimics the behavior of light in the real world.
-Different types of light sources such as AmbientLight, DirectionalLight, PointLight, and SpotLight can be used to achieve various lighting effects.
+- Light: This mimics real-world light behavior, helping create more realistic and visually appealing scenes.
-7. Animation: Three.js provides the ability to animate 3D objects, whether that's moving a camera, changing the properties of a material over time, or any number of other possibilities.
+- Animation: With three.js, I found that I could breathe life into these static objects by animating them.

 ## Example Code in three.js
 ```js